MattFryer/Qlik-Web-Highlight/wordpress/qlikview-highlight/readme.txt

 Donate link:
 Requires at least: 4.0
 Tested up to: 4.0
-Stable tag: 4.0
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically syntax highlights QlikView script on any Wordpress page or post.
+Automatic syntax highlighting of QlikView script on any Wordpress page or post.

 == Description ==
 This Wordpress plugin provides automatic syntax highlighting of QlikView script on any Wordpress page or post.
-It uses a custom build of highlight.js to provide the highlighting.
 It currently supports highlighting of the following QlikView script elements:

 * Line comments //
 * Block comment /*..*/